A multi-state mapping approach to surface hopping: Nonadiabatic dynamics

 Mannouch and Richardson have demonstrated by comparison with quantum benchmark calculations that MASH is more accurate for typical system-bath models than both FSSH and state-of-the-art mapping approaches.
 Their method can treat wavepacket branching just at least as well as FSSH, which is currently only possible in mapping via a more expensive cancellation of positive and negative phase-space contributions.\cite{runeson2021} They also found MASH to be the most accurate classical-trajectory method considered so far in describing ultrafast internal conversion in pyrazine.\cite{Mannouch2023mash}

-However, their method is currently limited to two-level systems and it is not obvious how to generalize it to more electronic states, partly because Mannouch and Richardson specifically constructed their observables for the case of two.
+However, their formulation of the method was restricted to two-level systems,\cite{Mannouch2023mash} and it is not obvious how to generalize it to more electronic states because Mannouch and Richardson specifically constructed their observables for the case of two.
 Explicitly, for electronic observables $\hat{A}$ and $\hat{B}$, they computed the time-correlation function \footnote{In their paper, Mannouch and Richardson used spin vectors rather than $c$ coordinates, but these contain the same information and are simply a different a notation for the same quantity.}

 where $\langle \cdot \rangle$ is an expectation value taken with respect to an appropriate density function over $(p_0,q_0,c_0)$.
 Here the estimators $A(c)$ and $B(c)$ are constructed from the following complete set of mappings for two-level populations and coherences defined in the adiabatic representation,